 2. Apply Fabric Protection To OEM Car Seats

-The second best way to protect your car seats is by applying fabric protection to them.
+The second best way to protect your car seats is by applying fabric protection to car seats.
 It’s also the cheapest way and is actually very good.

 I know that many people don’t want to buy car seat covers because of the price tag and because they love the look of car seats in their vehicles.
 That’s entirely reasonable.